-Kitchen Pickin’: Candle holder bacon bowls
+Kitchen Pickin’: Candle holder, bacon bowls and a real Gem

 EAST TEXAS (KLTV/KTRE) - This week’s picks are all from the same Friday and in just a few hours.
 Jeff did manage to find five items on his own.
 Steph enjoyed the stories this week, as always, and sharing a very old Canadian find.